jsdpag/mak/readme.txt

 makddi - Computed disparity discrimination index.

-makfname - Return analysis data file name built for a data set returned by makload.

 makfun - This is a powerful high-level function along the lines of cellfun.
   It can apply a set of functions to a data set that is grouped according to a set of variables.
 It can be used in combination with functions like